-Safe railroad operations and safety training delivered by expert trainers with 35+ years’ railroad experience.
+Safe railroad operations and safety training delivered by a team of expert trainers with a combined 578+ years of experience.

 Charles Leonard